MoonPoet/xaprb-src/content/blog/2014/my-favorite-conferences-velocity-surge.md

 ### Surge

-I've often said that [Surge](http://surge.omniti.com/) is Velocity without the grandiosity and with more emphasis on hardcore software and systems engineering --- and a much smaller price tag.
+I've often said that [Surge](http://surge.omniti.com/) is Velocity without the grandiosity and with more emphasis on hardcore software and systems engineering---and a much smaller price tag.

 ![Surge](/media/2014/06/surge.png)